Lasse Vibe: FC Fyn

 In December 2008, Vibe signed a contract with 2. division West club FC Fyn, effective from 1 January 2009.
 He hit the ground running, scoring seven goals in 13 games in the second half of the 2008–09 season and he won the first silverware of his career when Fyn won the division title, which sealed promotion to the 1. division.
 Vibe began his first full season of first team football as a regular, but ended the 2009–10 campaign with just seven goals from 31 appearances as Fyn finished safely in mid-table.
 He departed the club after the season and scored 14 goals in 44 appearances during 18 months at the Odense Atletikstadion.

 FC Vestsjælland

 In February 2010, it was reported that Vibe had signed a contract with 1. division club FC Vestsjælland, effective 1 July 2010.
-He scored 12 goals in 29 appearances during his debut season, in which the Vikings finished in mid-table.
-He scored six goals in 15 games in the first half of the 2011–12 season before departing the club in December 2011.
+He scored 11 goals in 29 appearances during his debut season, in which the Vikings finished in mid-table.
+Vibe scored six goals in 15 appearances during the first half of the 2011–12 season, before departing the club in December 2011.